Suresh Raina: International career

+Raina however was less successful in tests than in the limited over formats (ODIs, T20s).
+He played 18 tests for India averaging 26.48.

+Let’s move on to the important matches and moments of Suresh Raina’s career.

+In the group stage match vs South Africa in the 2010 T20 World Cup, Raina became the first Indian batsman to score a century in T20s.

+In the quarter-final of the 2011 Cricket World Cup vs Australia, Raina came in at 187-5 and along with Yuvraj, helped India chase down a target of 260 by scoring a significant 34*(28).

-During the semi-final of 2011 Cricket World Cup, Raina batted with tailenders to score an unbeaten 36, a significant contribution to India's final tally of 260.
+In the semi-final of 2011 Cricket World Cup vs Pakistan, Raina batted with tailenders to score an unbeaten 36, a significant contribution to India's final tally of 260.

 Apart from a half-century in the first Test of India tour of England 2011 at Lord's, Raina managed just 27 runs from seven innings.
 He struggled against short bowling and in the final Test was out for a 29-ball duck, the longest in India's Test history.